wenxindongwork/keras-tuner-alpha/docs/source/index.rst

 **Kithara** is a lightweight library offering building blocks and recipes for tuning popular open source LLMs like Llama 3 and Gemma 2 on Google TPUs.

 Kithara makes post-training easier to do on TPUs.
 Post-training algorithms include continued pretraining, fine-tuning, PEFT, RLHF, and quantization.
-These algorithms adapt a pre-trained language model to a specific task or domain by training it on a smaller, more focused dataset.
+These algorithms adapt a pre-trained language model to a specific task or domain by training it on a custom dataset.
 Using TPUs provides significant advantages in terms of performance, cost-effectiveness, and scalability, enabling faster training times and the ability to work with larger models and datasets.

 .. grid:: 1
     :gutter: 3